 - Bright light and high humidity produce the healthiest plants.

 - These exotic plants benefit from spending time outdoors in the summer.
-Be sure to inspect them before bringing them in for the holidays.
+Be sure to inspect them for pests and diseases before bringing them in for the holidays.
+They will often need repotting at this time.

 - Although they are called holiday cactus, these plants are not drought tolerant and need regular watering.